-Whenever I crave coffee, I make hot coffee Latte/cold coffee at home.
+Whenever I crave a coffee, I make a hot Latte/cold coffee at home.
 But this time, I tried something new.
 I made black coffee.
-Brewing a cup of coffee that has no sugar, cream, and milk can’t be everyone’s cup of tea.
-Initially, I didn’t find it as delicious as mocha or other coffee flavors, but after knowing black coffee benefits, I actually started liking it.
-I read somewhere that indulging in black coffee improves memory, reduces the risk of diabetes type 2, fights depression, stress, and whatnot.
+Brewing a coffee cup with no sugar, cream, or milk can’t be everyone’s cup of tea.
+Initially, I didn’t find it as delicious as mocha or other coffee flavors, but after learning about the benefits of black coffee, I started liking it.
+I read somewhere that indulging in black coffee improves memory, reduces the risk of type 2 diabetes, and fights depression, stress, and whatnot.

 - 1 cup of water

-- Instant coffee powder or nestle coffee (best if you have at home)
+- Instant coffee powder or Nestle coffee (best if you have it at home)

 - Brown Sugar or refined sugar

-- Pour water in a bowl and let it boil for 1-2 minutes. (if you are using microwave then set the time to 40-45 seconds.)
+- Pour water into a bowl and let it boil for 1-2 minutes or microwave for 40-45 seconds.